emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have episode auto-next on their custom first player. ✔️
 1. Sites UI is good, feels modern and unique. ✔️
 1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. Site has mood based recommendation bot, good genre filters / sorting, and similar movies on each page.  ✔️
+1. Site has mood based recs, recs based on what you watch, good genre filters, and similar movies on pages.  ✔️
 1. Disabling ads (bottom left of site) removes new tab/window popups, can be used without an adblocker. ✔️
 1. Site works well and looks good on mobile. ✔️
 1. Site does have a custom player (first is theirs). ✔️